ojoaustral/Copernicus_downloader/README.md

    - Automate requests and ensure batch processing.

 3. **Traceability**
-   - The **Markdown document serves as a log** of all operations for reproducibility.
+   - The **Jupyter notebook** document serves as a log of all operations for reproducibility.

 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.